veracode/Veracode-Community-Projects/README.md

 * [VeraData](https://github.com/sebcoles/VeraData) ([Seb Coles](https://github.com/sebcoles)) - Console application that will retrieve data (all scans, flaws, mitigations etc) for a given AppId and store the results in a relational schema (only supports MSSQL Server currently) ready for plugging your favourite BI tool into!

+* [VeraCustomTriage](https://github.com/sebcoles/VeraCustomTriage) ([Seb Coles](https://github.com/sebcoles)) - App that produces a .xlsx remediation plan from a set of scan results, but augmented with information from JSON configuration file.
+Responses are added when flaw criteria are met (such as a CWE ID, module name, file or line number).
+This allows custom text such as internal workflows, wiki links, training, code snippets, 2nd party information or other languages into the auto generated remediation plan.
+Enables app sec teams to triage large volumes of flaws quickly whilst sharing a core advice repository.

 * [Veracode Report Converter (CSV)](https://github.com/dipsylala/VeracodeReportConverter-Windows) ([Dipsylala](https://github.com/dipsylala/)) - .NET Framework utility to extract useful data from Detailed Report XML file into CSV format

 * [Veracode Report Converter - Portable (CSV)](https://github.com/dipsylala/VeracodeReportConverter-Portable) ([Dipsylala](https://github.com/dipsylala/)) - .NET Core utility to extract useful data from Detailed Report XML file into CSV format